Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/contracts-and-apis/idempotency.md

 Idempotency is a solution for when callers are unaware of an APIs response (and subsequently time out), not for when an API provides an error response.
-Not storing and returning the same error response means that subsequent duplicated calls will result in multiple executions of the API operation, thus voiding the safety of idempotency and creating unnecessary and unsafe variability in the API's behaviour.
+Not storing and returning the same error response means that subsequent duplicated calls will result in multiple executions of the API operation, thus voiding the safety of idempotency and creating unnecessary and unsafe variability in the API's behaviour, and ultimately: breaking the actual property that is "idempotence"!

 ### Handling concurrency